Integrable modules for Lie Torus: Affine Lie algebras.

 \section{Affine Lie algebras.}

-{\bf (5.1)} \ In the last section we have seen that the irreducible integrable module $V(N)$ is actually a module for $\LL(A(m)/I^\prime )$.
-In this section we will describe $\LL(A(m)/I^\prime )$ and prove that it is isomorphic to directsum of finitely many affine Lie algebras.
+In the last section we have seen that the irreducible integrable module $V(N)$ is actually a module for $\LL(A(m)/I^\prime )$.
+In this section we will describe $\LL(A(m)/I^\prime )$ and prove that it is isomorphic to direct sum of finitely many affine Lie algebras.

-Recall that $\sigma_o$ is an automorphism of order $m_o$ and $\xi_o$ is $m_o$th primitive root of unity.\\ Let
+Recall that $\sigma_0$ is an automorphism of order $m_0$ and $\xi_0$ is $m_0$-th primitive root of unity.
+Let